mbailey/push2type/README.md

 Simple push-to-talk voice transcription for Linux.
 Hold CapsLock to record, release to transcribe and paste text anywhere.

-## Questions

-- What is the best audio format to use on fedora: Opus or mp3?

 ## Features

 - 🎤 **CapsLock as push-to-talk** - Hold to record, release to transcribe